Art by Shoaib Pasha.

 # P. Rule 48.
 We can extrapolate the known information about circular centripetal acceleration to apply to any curved path an object may follow, and therefore any object moving on a curved path will experience a centripetal acceleration.

 # P. Rule 49.
 The whole idea of centripetal acceleration and tangential velocity and acceleration and everything else in rotational motion is that all the equations use all the same variables, and you can connect what you have to what you need by repeatedly plugging in numbers into equations.
 For example, to find centripetal acceleration (equation below), you tangential velocity, which you need the average angular velocity for, and so on.
 To really instill this into your brain, stare at the equations for rotational motion until you imagine them every time you see a rotating circle.
+For a refresher on all three types of acceleration, watch this videos.

 # P. Rule 50.
-By the nature of their equations, Tangential velocity requires the object to be in acceleration (either speeding up or slowding down as it goes around the circle), while Centripetal acceleration only needs the object to be going around in the circle at a constant rate.
+By the nature of their equations, Tangential velocity requires the object to be in acceleration (either speeding up or slowing down as it goes around the circle), while Centripetal acceleration only needs the object to be going around in the circle at a constant rate.

 # P. Rule 51.
 Newton's Second Law (Rule 70) states that net force equals mass times acceleration, or ΣF = m × a.
 Since we determined in Rule 48 that every object moving on a curved path will have centripetal acceleration, we can apply centripetal acceleration to Newton's Second Law and end up with the equation for Centripetal Force: